zincware/ZnTrack/docs/source/_theory/directed_acyclic_graphs.rst

 schemes.
 The outcome of this node is a file called `weights.txt` which stores the weights of the neural network.

-These two nodes, whilst very important the success of the complete model training, are complete unrelated to one another.
+These two nodes, whilst very important to the success of the complete model training, are complete unrelated to one another.
 Initialization is independent of the data selection and vice versa.
 An immediate consequence of this is that the two process could be run in parallel with no issues of communication.
 Indeed this is one huge benefit of graph based computations, they allow one to quickly identify processes that can be run independently in parallel.

 Another benefit of this comes when I want to change for example, how much data I use in training.
 If I have already executed this graph once and the outcomes of the